ricston-git/brooklyn-mule-entity/README.md

 After Brooklyn starts, go to localhost:8081 (or some other port as indicated in stdout), and add the YAML deployment descriptor found in tmp/blueprint.yaml

+---

+Notes:
+  * If you want to have Brooklyn download Mule again in the install, you need to make sure you delete the file BROOKLYN in install.dir.
+    * There is this test in the install script generated: test -f BROOKLYN && exit 0